Use Alt Tags on Websites

-Municipal utilities and public utility districts must build websites easily understood by consumers with vision, hearing, mental, physical and other types of disabilities.
+Municipal utilities and public utility districts must build websites easily understood by consumers with vision, hearing, mental, physical, and other types of disabilities.
 It’s the law (see below).
-Electric cooperatives, though not technically required to follow suite, should probably do it, too.
+Electric cooperatives, though not technically required to follow suit, should probably do it, too.

 One common mistake, the alt tag, quickly makes a site inaccessible for consumers with vision challenges if not handled carefully.

 What’s an Alt Tag?